+Water cooled chillers require an external cooling tower and cooling tower supply pump to cool the water cooled condenser.
+If you already have an existing cooling tower at your plant with excess capacity available, then this is your best option to consider.
 Once you have made your decision of air cooled or water cooled chiller, you now have to make some harder decisions.

-- Scroll compressors are limited in size.
+Scroll compressors are limited in size.
 Although technology is continuously improving and increasing their size, the current largest scroll compressor you can buy is 40HP.
 So if you require a larger cooling load, you will need multiple compressors.
 While that can be a benefit, you need to insure that you do not get multiple compressors on a single circuit.
 Having that could lead to a service nightmare down the road.

 Screw compressors have their own limitations.
 The smallest screw compressor is 30HP.
 That is, however, where their limitations end.
 On the high end, we have screw compressors in excess of 500HP.
 At that size, we don’t even have an air cooled condenser big enough to accommodate it.
 (It would only be installed on a water cooled chiller).
 Screw compressors are commonly looked as being a true industrial process option.
 “The right tool for the job.”

 Scroll compressors fit a good niche market.
 They are excellent for smaller process applications – specifically when the operating time is more sporadic (< 24hrs/day).
 We classify our scroll units as medium duty process chillers.
 Scroll chillers can handle longer run times depending on the environment.
 If you are planning on running your unit 24/7 and fit the load requirement (over 30 tons), we will always recommend the screw chiller over the scroll system.
 Screw compressor systems offer better capacity control options, are fully serviceable, and have a wider operating range.

 One other consideration is your chiller’s evaporator.
 On any application over 20 tons, we will typically recommend using a DX shell & tube evaporator over a brazed plate.
 While the Brazed plate evaporator is stainless steel with copper brazing, it does not handle fouling well.
 And let’s be honest, most manufacturing plants do not have clean water.
 Going with the shell & tube evaporator will give you a longer lifespan and better durability.
 With the ability to build shell & tube vessels with custom materials and thicker tube walls, the evaporator can be built to handle direct cooling of corrosive or even caustic liquids.